rubyfornewbies/tdd_practice/README.md

 3. Whatever is not complete will be worked can be completed on your own.

 Please be respecful to others; All ideas are valid

+All progress and solutions are on posted on the [progress](https://github.com/rubyfornewbies/tdd_practice/tree/progress) branch of this repo.